Skip to main content

 Complemented Project Type: Canal Replacement, Automation

-The Pixley Irrigation District in Tulare county, CA used Reclamation WaterSMART funds to repair and increase the capacity of an existing canal and construct a new 7.5 mile one to reduce seepage losses and increase delivery of surplus water during floods.
+The Pixley Irrigation District in Tulare County, CA used Reclamation WaterSMART funds to repair and increase the capacity of an existing canal and construct a new 7.5 mile one to reduce seepage losses and increase delivery of surplus water during floods.
 Additionally, a water flow automation system was installed to minimize seepage and avoid spillage allowing for efficient water delivery.
 These improvements expect to save 9,850 acre-feet of water annually allowing avoidance of groundwater withdrawals.
 With the additional NRCS assistance, crop farmers in the priority area will be able to improve efficiency of their irrigation systems conserving 900 acre-feet annually through reduced groundwater withdrawal allowing for the banked water to be distributed to other local water stockholders and more farm acreage staying in production throughout drought cycles.
 In addition to the water savings and drought resilience benefits, EQIP funding will help them reduce nutrient loss and groundwater pollution and improve use efficiency of equipment and facilities saving energy and reducing production costs.

 Name: Rosedale-Rio Bravo Water Storage District